 Fuel can become thick or unstable over time, especially if it’s been sitting since fall.
 That buildup may block the fuel lines or keep the generator from turning over.
 Extremely cold temperatures take a toll on batteries.
 Poor battery charge or corrosion on the connections makes it harder for the system to start when you finally try it come spring.

-The Role of Routine Maintenance Before Storm Season
+The Role of Generator Maintenance Before Storm Season

 You don’t need to catch every issue on your own, and honestly, most people can’t.
 That’s where seasonal maintenance comes in.
 A full system check ahead of spring can catch the common, hidden problems we’ve learned to expect here in Ohio.
 Aire-Flo Heating, Cooling & Generators services generators across Columbus and Central Ohio, offering repair, installation, and maintenance for emergency backup, standby, and whole house systems.